SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-page/index.md

 On the Search page you can enter [simple or complex queries] FIX (../search-basics/about-search-basics.md)to search your entire Sumo Logic data repository.
 You can save and select searches from your [Library](docs/get-started/library/sumo-logic-library).
 After running a search your results are displayed in either the **Messages** tab (for raw message data) or the **Aggregates** tab (for grouped results).
 See [how to navigate through search results](navigate-messages-in-search-results.md).

-You can [run a saved search](../search-basics/save-search.md), [pause, or stop searches](../search-basics/pause-cancel-search.md), or [schedule a search to run periodically] (../../Visualizations-and-Alerts/Alerts/Scheduled-Searches.md "Scheduled Searches") and notify you of the results.
+You can [run a saved search](../search-basics/save-search.md), [pause, or stop searches](../search-basics/pause-cancel-search.md), or [schedule a search to run periodically](../../../alerts/scheduled-searches/schedule-search.md) and notify you of the results.

 ![search page feb 2022.png](/img/search/get-started-search/search-page/search-page.png)